IZAR23537/CarND-TrafficSignClassifier-P2/writeup.md

 ![prediction_2](/write_up_images/image5.JPG) ![prediction_1](/write_up_images/image4.JPG)

 The only image that the model recognized falsely is the speed limit 70 km/h sign.
-It recognised as a speed limit 20 km/h sign.
+It recognized as a speed limit 20 km/h sign.